s-c-soma/cmpe297_BreastCancerDiagnosis_withDeepTransferLearning/README.md

 **kubeflow** folder contains all the necessary code needed to create, update and deploy a pipeline to kubeflow.
 Please use the template.ipynb file as a reference on how to execute these commands.
 This notebook must exist on a Jupyter notebook on GCP.

 ## Flask Setup for Cancer Classification
-**kubeflow** folder contains all the flask server code.
+**flask** folder contains all the flask server code.
 Below we describe the setup of our project.
 You can access this app here (if it is still being served by the team):

 http://cd.wasaequreshi.com (or http://44.239.142.97)